WLenhard/cNORM/README.md

 # The other way round: Print raw table (for grade 3)
 rawTable(3, model.elfe)

+# cNORM can as well be used for conventional norming
+# The group variable has to be set to NULL when ranking the group in this case
+d <- rankByGroup(elfe, raw="raw", group=FALSE)
+d <- computePowers(d)
+m <- bestModel(d)
+rawTable(0, model = m) # please use an arbitrary value for age when generating the tables

 # start vignette for a complete walk through
 vignette("cNORM-Demo", package = "cNORM")
 ```